adamsalter/sitemap_generator/README.md

 SitemapGenerator::Sitemap.create_index = :auto
 ```

-### Upload Sitemaps to a Remote Host
+### Upload Sitemaps to a Remote Host using Adapters

-> SitemapGenerator::S3Adapter is a simple S3 adapter which was added in v3.2 which
-> uses Fog and doesn't require CarrierWave.
-You can find a bit more information
+_This section needs better documentation.
+Please consider contributing._

+#### Supported Adapters
+* `SitemapGenerator::FileAdapter`

+  Standard adapter, writes out to a file

+* `SitemapGenerator::FogAdapter`

+  Uses `fog` to upload to any service supported by Fog.

+* `SitemapGenerator::S3Adapter`

+  Uses `fog` to upload to Amazon S3 storage.

+* `SitemapGenerator::WaveAdapter`

+  Uses `carrierwave` to upload to any service supported by CarrierWave.

-> about it [on the wiki page][remote_hosts].
+Some documentation exists [on the wiki page][remote_hosts].

 Sometimes it is desirable to host your sitemap files on a remote server and point robots
 and search engines to the remote files.
 For example if you are using a host like Heroku